 Sketching characters in a tug of war, where one boy's leg wraps around a door in the mural.

-Near the end of the mural I was asked to continue painting until lunch so each class could visit me and ask questions while I worked.
+Near the end of the school mural I was asked to continue painting until lunch so each class could visit me and ask questions while I worked.
 This was the first time I actually saw the school during regular activity.
-I became extremely impressed with the genuine good nature of students and teachers together.
+I became extremely impressed with the genuine good nature of students and teachers working together.
 Education is something I have always thought important, but I now have a real idea of what that should look like as opposed to ideas formed from statistics.

 Tape is an easy way to quickly visualize areas of a mural, even if it can look like stick people.